Most Recent Land Projects & Partnerships

 Bringing the San Ysidro Oak Woodland Back- Better than Ever

-For the past several months, Land Trust staff has been working closely with the Ennisbrook Home Owners Association in Montecito to strategize ways to clear mud and flood debris from the 44-acre San Ysidro Oak Woodland.
+Starting in February, Land Trust staff worked closely with the Ennisbrook Home Owners Association in Montecito to strategize ways to clear mud and flood debris from the 44-acre San Ysidro Oak Woodland.
 This open space running along San Ysidro Creek, owned by the Ennisbrook HOA and conserved by the Land Trust, provides the community with opportunities for bird and butterfly watching and hiking trails that wind through groves of ancient oak and sycamore.
 The area was heavily impacted by the debris flows on January 9th; nearly all of the easement was inundated with mud, rock and debris from the destroyed properties uphill.
 The adjacent neighborhood of Glen Oaks and the Randall Road area were the hardest hit areas in all of Montecito.

-Last week, the Land Trust learned that we were successful in attracting nearly $200K in FEMA funds to support restoration of the San Ysidro Oak Woodland.
-The Ennisbrook HOA has pledged additional funds to match and augment the cleanup effort and we are excited that many members of the community are also engaged in supporting the effort.
+The Land Trust was successful in attracting nearly $200K in FEMA funds to support restoration of the San Ysidro Oak Woodland.
+The Ennisbrook HOA pledged additional funds to match and augment the cleanup effort and we are excited that many members of the community were also engaged in supporting the effort.
 It was through extremely quick action that the Land Trust was able to solicit these funds as the close of the FEMA granting period for mitigation funds was in early March.

 We are so grateful to the Santa Barbara Bucket Brigade!
 They immediately took on a huge portion of the work needed at Ennisbrook.
 These volunteers and their leadership were the first to understand the needs of the trees and were the first to contact the Land Trust and Ennisbrook HOA with an interest in helping the beloved open space.